Automated Cord Blood Cell Viability and Concentration Measurements Using the Vi‑CELL XR

 - Vi-CELL BLU Virtual Demonstration Video Gallery

-- Vi-CELL MetaFLEX
+- Vi-CELL MetaFLEX Analyzer

 - Vi-CELL XR Cell Viability Analyzer